 When drawing money at ATM cash machines, do not allow strangers to assist or distract you in any way.

 Be cautious when walking in the city at night, especially alone.
 If unsure of which areas are safe, ask our hotel staff for advice.

 Safe and reliable public transport is limited in Cape Town.
 Rather ask the hotel concierge to arrange a transfer, or use e-hailing services such as Uber or Bolt.

-To report any safety incident, call the following numbers:
+To report any safety incident, use the following numbers:

-• All emergencies from your cell phone – 112
+• All emergencies from your mobile phone: 112

 • South African Police Services (SAPS) – 10111

 If you wish to explore the Table Mountain National Park, we advise guests to employ a qualified mountain guide to lead the way.
 Our concierge can assist.

 Alternatively, ask about our Sports Buddies program, and a staff member can accompany you on your walk.